ktarmyshov/svelte5kit-localization/README.md

 LocalizationFactory.setCommonServiceConfig({
   availableLocales: ['en'],
   // Set prepare on the top level
-  // IMPL: const prepare = loader.prepare ?? config.prepare ?? prepareNamedFormat
+  // IMPL: const prepare = config.prepare ?? prepareNamedFormat
   // Use this option for ICU format, so the localizations are preparsed (see impl below)
   // prepare: prepareICUFormat
   loaders: [